 The Nursery children are very much a part of the whole school.
 They share an outdoor area with the reception children and are able to ‘free flow’ in between the two reception classes during the day.

 Please contact the academy office for more information on admissions.

 We have two Reception classes; Class 1 are the Busy Bees and Class 2 are the Butterflies.
-The Busy Bee staff are Miss Moscetano (Class Teacher) and Mr Hart (Teaching Assistant).
-The Butterfly staff are Miss Goode (Class Teacher) and Mrs Porteous (Teaching Assistant).
+The Busy Bee staff are Miss Hurd (Class Teacher) and Mrs Porteous (Teaching Assistant).
+The Butterfly staff are Mrs Walter/ Mrs Woodhouse (Class Teachers) and Mr Hart (Teaching Assistant).